Anirban6393/ntuc_assignment/README.md

 bank-additional.zip, bank.zip
 ```

-computation.py - processing logic for querying data and data visualisation.
+computation.py - processing logic for querying data and data visualisation. <br />
-It saves plotly image too in **Images** folder.
+It saves plotly image too in **Images** folder. <br />
+It will also display a table that shows percentage breakdown of people for each occupation.

 ## Requirements File